National Student Survey (NSS)

 The National Student Survey (NSS) gathers opinions from mostly final year undergraduates on the quality of their courses.
 It asks you to provide honest feedback on what it has been like to study your course at the University of Edinburgh.

-- The teaching on your course
+- Teaching on my course

 - Learning opportunities